5T33Z0/OC-Little-Translated/Terminal_Commands.md

 ```shell
 kextstat | grep -E "AppleSMBusController|AppleSMBusPCI"
 ```
+> [!NOTE]
+>
-**NOTE**: The search should return two matches: `com.apple.driver.AppleSMBusController` and `com.apple.driver.AppleSMBusPCI`.
+> The search should return two matches: `com.apple.driver.AppleSMBusController` and `com.apple.driver.AppleSMBusPCI`.
 If only one is present, SMBus isn't fully working!

 **Debug ACPI Hotpatches**:</br>